Oleksandr Kryvets: Stripping and return of the Hero of the Soviet Union title

-In 1978, the Moscow writer Arkadiy Yakovlevich Sahnin invited Krivets for a meeting, having introduced himself as a special correspondent of the newspaper Pravda.
-The meeting took place in July in the Kiev hotel “Teatralnaya” (Russian: «Театральная»), where Sahnin informed that there were insistent demands from comrades in the CPSU central committee apparatus to have I. L. Dyachenko's (see above) image rehabilitated – namely, they wanted him declared as having been one of the members of the partisan underground.
+In 1978, the Moscow writer Arkadiy Yakovlevich Sahnin invited Kryvets for a meeting, having introduced himself as a special correspondent of the newspaper Pravda.
+The meeting took place in July in the Kiev hotel “Teatralnaya”, where Sahnin informed that there were insistent demands from comrades in the CPSU central committee apparatus to have Dyachenko's image rehabilitated – namely, they wanted him declared as having been one of the members of the partisan underground.
 The pressure stemmed from his influential relatives, whose advancement up the career ladder was being hindered by his past connections with the occupational forces.
-In 1979 and 1980, articles published in Literaturnaya Gazeta exposed Krivets's reportedly false claims about the actions of the partisan detachment.
-Soon, the CPSU central committee's Central Control Commission of the Communist Party of the Soviet Union (KPK) received a phone call from the general secretary, after which Krivets was summoned to a KPK meeting.
-The commission would investigate the relevant documents and collect information about Krivets from eyewitnesses and other members of the partisan movement.
-Consequently, he was expelled from the Party, with the decree to strip Krivets of the Hero of the Soviet Union title and the Order of Bohdan Khmelnitsky, First Class signed by the Presidium of the Supreme Soviet of the USSR a few days later (effective February 28, 1980).
+In 1979 and 1980, articles published in Literaturnaya Gazeta exposed Kryvets' reportedly false claims about the actions of the partisan detachment.
+Soon, the CPSU central committee's Central Control Commission of the Communist Party of the Soviet Union (KPK) received a phone call from the general secretary, after which Kryvets was summoned to a KPK meeting.
+The commission would investigate the relevant documents and collect information about Kryvets from eyewitnesses and other members of the partisan movement.
+Consequently, he was expelled from the Party, with the decree to strip Kryvets of the Hero of the Soviet Union title and the Order of Bohdan Khmelnitsky, signed by the Presidium of the Supreme Soviet of the USSR a few days later (effective February 28, 1980).

 The battle for the honor of the Shchors detachment partisans, dead and alive, went on for over a decade.
-In the end, a group of former partisans turned to the People's Court (Soviet Union) of Moscow's Sokolnicheskiy district – in accordance with the defendants’ place of residence – to take legal action against Sahnin and the editorial board of Literaturnaya Gazeta.
+In the end, a group of former partisans turned to the People's Court of Moscow's Sokolniki District to take legal action against Sahnin and the editorial board of Literaturnaya Gazeta.
 The court accepted the accusations, found them to be just, and obligated Literaturnaya Gazeta to openly refute the previous articles.
-On September 15, 1991, the newspaper informed its readers, in its “Rights and Morals” (Russian: «Мораль и право») section, that what was presented in the articles of 1979 and 1980 did not match reality.
+On September 15, 1991, the newspaper informed its readers, in its “Rights and Morals” (Мораль и право) section, that what was presented in the articles of 1979 and 1980 did not match reality.
 The author of the articles and the newspaper's editorial board presented their apologies.

-Under the decree issued by the president of the USSR and effective on July 16, 1991, the Presidium's decree of February 28, 1980, stripping Krivets of the Hero of the Soviet Union title was annulled.
-On August 29, the head of the secretariat of the Armed Forces of Ukraine (ZSU), the chairman of the ZSU Presidium's Commission of Government Awards (Russian: Комиссии Президиума ВС Украины по государственным наградам), N. G. Homenko, handed to Krivets the Order of Lenin, the Order of Bohdan Khmelnitsky, First Class, the Gold Star, the Hero of the Soviet Union certificate and booklet, and his booklet of awards.
+Under the decree issued by the president of the USSR and effective on July 16, 1991, the Presidium's decree of February 28, 1980, stripping Kryvets of the Hero of the Soviet Union title was annulled.
+On August 29, the head of the secretariat of the Armed Forces of Ukraine (ZSU) N. G. Homenko handed to Kryvets the Order of Lenin, the Order of Bohdan Khmelnitsky, First Class, the Gold Star, the Hero of the Soviet Union certificate and booklet, and his booklet of awards.

-Krivets died on January 27, 1992.
+Kryvets died on January 27, 1992.
 He was buried with military rites in the Baikove Cemetery.